 CPAT or Biddle agility certificate of completion valid within one year;

-SAT or ACT results or college or high school transcripts, and;
+College or high school transcripts, and;

 Two letters of recommendation